 How to Store and Share the Document

 Proper storage and sharing of the California Durable Power of Attorney form ensures its accessibility and effectiveness.
-Store the original document in a secure, easily accessible location like a safe or a locked filing cabinet.
+Store the original document in a secure, easily accessible location, such as a safe or a locked filing cabinet.
 Retain copies in multiple locations or with trusted individuals, such as family members or the designated agent.

 Consider digital storage options for easy access and sharing.
 Upload a scanned copy to a secure cloud storage service with appropriate security measures.
-Ensure the agent and other key individuals know how to access the digital files and have permissions to view or download them.
+Ensure the agent and other key individuals know how to access the digital files and have permission to view or download them.

 Keep a record of document locations and versions.
 Maintain a log detailing who has copies, where they are stored, and any updates made to the document.
 This practice prevents confusion and ensures everyone involved has the most recent version.